MoritzGoeckel/C-Playground/readme.md

 fish f = {.size = 10};
 ```

-## Union is a struct that only holds one data
+## Union is a struct that only holds only one data field

 You can only set one value, the size is equal to the bigger possible types size

 ```c
 typedef union{
 	int count;